If the synesthetic concurrent is (or includes) colour, it can also be called Chromesthesia.

 yes.
 There can be some differences in the experience

-depending on the degree of focus and relaxation, sound quality, etc., but the
+depending on the degree of focus and relaxation, sound quality, whether a song is played live, on the radio, by a different band, etc., but the

 visual response tends to be the same or very similar in the same circumstances.